Interference and Suppression

 Discussion:

-To prevent this, operators should use keying circuits that control the rise and fall times of the signal, creating a smoother transition between the on and off states.
-Filters can also help by reducing the bandwidth of the transmitted signal, ensuring that it stays within the assigned frequency range.
+To resolve this issue, operators should use keying circuits that carefully control the rise and fall times of the signal, smoothing the transitions between on and off states.
+Installing filters, such as low-pass filters, further reduces the signal’s bandwidth and ensures it stays within the designated frequency range, minimizing interference.

 Real-Life Scenario: